The Culture of Costa Rica

 Gays and lesbians have earned a reputation for being well mannered and polite.
-The Costa Rican people have welcomed gays and lesbians warmly because of their behavior when visiting the country.
+We invite to read our articles, "A Friendly Resort For Costa Rica Gay Family Travel" and the update, "Gay Tourism in Costa Rica".
+The Costa Rican people welcome gays and lesbians warmly.

 In July, 2013 the Costa Rican Legislative Assembly, voted to amend the old ‘Law of Young People’ which governs marriage laws.
 The law had previously recognized marriage as a union between a man and a woman.
 The legislation now gives all persons “the right to recognition without discrimination contrary to human dignity”.

 Most vacation destinations in Costa Rica respect the rights of individuals to enjoy the country and all its facilities, without prejudice, but clearly displaying decency and decorum at all times.
 Public displays of ‘intense affection’ by persons in public are always discouraged.

 Despite the strength of the Catholic Church, there has been a steady growth of gay and lesbian tourism since 2010.
 The religions have turned a blind eye to this ‘partner-preference’.

 - Traditional greetings are the same here, ‘Hello’ is commonly used; a smile and a handshake are often exchanged.
 Men do not kiss men in Cost Rica, instead, a firm handshake and occasionally the ‘one-armed’ hug.

 - Children learn to be tolerant and peaceful from an early age.